-The Associate in Applied Science (AAS) programs (in areas of business, computer information systems, criminal justice, early childhood education, nursing, respiratory therapy, graphic design, and applied technologies) were designed in conjunction with active advisory committees so that a student may reasonably expect employment upon successful degree completion.
-The AAS may also be used as a transfer degree to a limited number of baccalaureate programs, although the primary intent of the degree is to prepare students for employment.
+The Associate in Applied Science (AAS) programs (in areas of business, computer information systems, criminal justice, early childhood education, nursing, respiratory therapy, graphic design, and applied technologies) are designed in conjunction with active advisory committees so that a student may reasonably expect employment upon successful degree completion.
+Nursing, Respiratory Therapy, and Early Childhood Education are also accredited by the accrediting agencies related to those professions.
+MCC's newest AAS is in Surgical Technology.
+This is a consortium program with other community colleges in the state and operates as an apprenticeship program with healthcare employers.
+Documentation is being collected to apply for industry-recognized accreditation.